darinkishore/personal-website/src/content/blog/mcp.md

 DSPy's simple signatures often work beautifully out of the box - something like "query, purpose -> list_of_exa_queries" might be all you need.
 But for more complex tasks, here's a practical shortcut: Use Anthropic's console to bootstrap your prompt from scratch, then use their 0-shot prompt optimizer.
 This often gets you 80% of the way there, especially for straightforward tasks.
 Even better, their prompt format matches DSPy's input-output structure, making it easy to transfer your work.

-If DSPy still isn't giving you the results you want, focus on the most critical stage in your pipeline.
+If DSPy still isn't giving you the results you want, understand what's actually going wrong: Does the model just not know about your task?
+Are you underspecifying what you actually want?

+focus on the most critical stage in your pipeline.
 Remember: your modules are ultimately transformed into string prompts under the hood.
 The docstrings and descriptions aren't just documentation—they're telling DSPy exactly what you're trying to achieve at each step.

 ## What's Next?